viamrobotics/docs/docs/components/camera/_index.md

 ### GetImages

 Get simultaneous images from different sensors, along with associated metadata.
-This should not be used for getting a time series of images from the same sensor.
+The multiple images returned from GetImages do not represent a time series of images.

 {{< tabs >}}
 {{% tab name="Python" %}}